laojianzi/laojianzi/README.md

 #### ⭐ Recent Stars

 - [mattpocock/skills](https://github.com/mattpocock/skills) - Skills for Real Engineers.
 Straight from my .claude directory.
-(1 day ago)
+(2 days ago)
 - [jumpserver/jumpserver](https://github.com/jumpserver/jumpserver) - JumpServer is an open-source Privileged Access Management (PAM) platform that provides DevOps and IT teams with on-demand and secure access to SSH, RDP, Kubernetes, Database and RemoteApp endpoints through a web browser.
-(1 day ago)
+(2 days ago)
 - [trzsz/trzsz-ssh](https://github.com/trzsz/trzsz-ssh) - trzsz-ssh ( tssh ) is an ssh client designed as a drop-in replacement for the openssh client.
 It aims to provide complete compatibility with openssh, mirroring all its features, while also offering additional useful features.
-Such as login prompt, batch login, remember password, automated interaction, trzsz, zmodem(rz/sz), udp mode like mosh, etc. (1 day ago)
+Such as login prompt, batch login, remember password, automated interaction, trzsz, zmodem(rz/sz), udp mode like mosh, etc. (2 days ago)
 - [trzsz/trzsz](https://github.com/trzsz/trzsz) - trzsz is a simple file transfer tools, similar to lrzsz ( rz / sz ), and compatible with tmux.
-(1 day ago)
+(2 days ago)
-- [officecli/officedex](https://github.com/officecli/officedex) - OfficeDex is the first Al-Native VibeOfficing platform  for documents, slides, and spreadsheets (3 days ago)
+- [officecli/officedex](https://github.com/officecli/officedex) - OfficeDex is the first Al-Native VibeOfficing platform  for documents, slides, and spreadsheets (4 days ago)

 #### 👯 Check out some of my recent followers